-- C.33 The implementation of the policies of the Local Development Plan and submission of a Welsh Language Statement or a report about a Welsh Language Impact Assessment will be monitored and reported on in the Local Development Plan's Annual Monitoring Report. - C.34 Here are the relevant indicators: - Indicator D1: % Welsh speakers in 2021 in Anglesey and Gwynedd; - Indicator D2: Approve planning applications where Welsh language mitigating measures are required; Indicator - D3: The number of planning applications with a Welsh Language Statement or a Welsh Language Impact Assessment - C.35 Further information about the indicators can be found in Chapter 7 of the Joint Local Development Plan).
-As noted in the Monitoring Framework, the Planning Service, along with other relevant Services within the Councils and partner organisations (i.e. Hunaniaith and Menter laith Môn) will collaborate to monitor the Local Development Plan. - C.36 Where relevant, and in order to gather more information to analyse trends among Welsh speakers in the Plan's area, the Councils will undertake Research work at appropriate times during the Plan period.
-The statistical/ qualitative work, for example, will include: - gathering data from the buyers of new houses in order to, for example, discover, where they lived before buying the new house, type of employment, opportunities to speak Welsh at work; - contact local businesses or organisations to collect information that isn't confidential about the number of people employed on a full/ part time basis; number of people that are able to speak Welsh; where new jobs are advertised. - C.37 This should help in discovering whether there is a correlation between new developments and the change (positive/negative) in the proportion of Welsh speakers in the community in order to provide evidence to review the policy in due course.
+- C33 The implementation of the policies of the Local Development Plan and submission of a Welsh Language Statement or a report about a Welsh Language Impact Assessment will be monitored and reported on in the Local Development Plan's Annual Monitoring Report. - C34 Here are the relevant indicators: - Indicator D1: % Welsh speakers in 2021 in Anglesey and Gwynedd; - Indicator D2: Approve planning applications where Welsh language mitigating measures are required; Indicator - D3: The number of planning applications with a Welsh Language Statement or a Welsh Language Impact Assessment - C35 Further information about the indicators can be found in Chapter 7 of the Local Development Plan.
+As noted in the Monitoring Framework, the Planning Service, along with other relevant Services within the Councils and partner organisations (i.e. Hunaniaith and Menter laith Môn) will collaborate to assess the use made of statements and/or assessments in assessing the adequacy of the information requested and to identify challenges in enacting the policies.

+- C36 Where relevant, and in order to gather more information to analyse trends among Welsh speakers in the Plan's area, the Councils will undertake Research work at appropriate times during the Plan period.
+The statistical/ qualitative work, for example, will include: - gathering data from the buyers of new houses in order to, for example, discover, where they lived before buying the new house, type of employment, opportunities to speak Welsh at work; - contact local businesses or organisations to collect information that isn't confidential about the number of people employed on a full/ part time basis; number of people that are able to speak Welsh; where new jobs are advertised. - C37 This should help in discovering whether there is a correlation between new developments and the change (positive/negative) in the proportion of Welsh speakers in the community in order to provide evidence to review the policy in the future.